mmcdermott1/SpectralMorphingPedal/README.md

 # SpectralMorphingPedal

 ## Overview and Prerequisites
-The SpectralMorphingPedal is an embedded audio processing application designed for the Bela platform, focusing on real-time manipulation and transformation of audio signals.
-This application integrates various digital signal processing (DSP) components, such as a sampler, envelope follower, pitch tracker, spectral morpher, and compressor, to give the user the ability to spectrally morph the input signal with a set of samples.
+The SpectralMorphingPedal is an embedded audio processing application designed for the Bela platform, focusing on real-time manipulation of audio signals to perform spectral morphing.
+This application integrates various digital signal processing components, such as a sampler, envelope follower, pitch tracker, spectral morpher, and compressor, to give the user the ability to spectrally morph the input signal with a set of samples.
 The samples have been omitted from this repository due to space constraints.

 **Prerequisites:**
 - **Knowledge of C++:** Understanding basic to intermediate C++ concepts is essential for navigating and modifying the application code.